 A four-year letterman at UT Martin (2007-11), Andres Irarrazabal has been on the Skyhawk coaching staff since 2011-12.

 "We are very fortunate to have Andres back on staff," UT Martin head coach Jason James said.
 "He has been through a wide range of things during his career here and that experience will help this year's team through their journey.
 Andres was a very hard-working, loyal player and he has been the same as an assistant.
 He has a bright future in this profession and I am grateful to have him back to counsel and teach these young players."

-Irarrazabal spent last season as a graduate assistant before being promoted to a full-time assistant coach in the summer of 2012.
+Irarrazabal spent the 2011-12 season as a graduate assistant before being promoted to a full-time assistant coach in the summer of 2012.

 "I am very grateful and excited for this opportunity," Irarrazabal said.
 "I look forward to continuing to grow as a coach, but more importantly working with the rest of the coaching staff to help our team be prepared for the upcoming basketball season."

 Irarrazabal has been crucial in the development of Skyhawk forward Myles Taylor, who would go on to win 2012 OVC Freshman of the Year accolades as well as OVC All-Newcomer honors in Irarrazabal's first season.
 Taylor would finish sixth in the league in both scoring (16.2 points per game) and rebounding (7.2 per game) in 2012-13, a year where the Skyhawks made the OVC Tournament.

 A Fort Lauderdale, Fla. native, Irarrazabal played two seasons under James at UT Martin.
 Overall, Irarrazabal played in 108 games, starting in 42 games.
 He brings a winning pedigree to the table, as he is one of just three players in Skyhawk history to have played in six Ohio Valley Conference tournament games (along with former teammates Benzor Simmons and Daron Hood).